-- The default quest name is "quest" with the password "quest."
-The default administrator name is "admin" with the password "admin." - The guest only has read access for most configuration parameters.
+- The default administrator name is "admin" without the password. - The guest only has read access for most configuration parameters.
 However, the administrator has write access for all parameters governing the onboard agent.
 You should therefore assign a new administrator password as soon as possible, and store it in a safe place. - The administrator has a privilege level of 15, with access to all process groups and full control over the device.
 If the privilege level is set to any other value, the system will refer to each group privilege level.
 The user's privilege should be same or greater than the group privilege level to have the access of a group.
 By default, most of the group privilege levels are set to 5 which provides read-only access and privilege level 10 which also provides read/write access.
 To perform system maintenance (software upload, factory defaults, etc.) the user's privilege level should be set to 15.
 Generally, the privilege level 15 can be used for an administrator account, privilege level 10 for a standard user account, and privilege level 5 for a guest account.

 - User Name The name of the user.
 (Maximum length: 8 characters; maximum number of users: 16) - Password Specifies the user password.
 (Range: 0-8 characters plain text, case sensitive) - Password (again) Re-type the string entered in the previous field to ensure no errors were made.
-The switch will not change the password if these two fields do not match. - ◆ Privilege Level Specifies the user level.
-(Options: 1 15)
+The switch will not change the password if these two fields do not match.

+Privilege Level - Specifies the user level.
+(Options: 1 - 15)

-Access to specific functions are controlled through the Privilege Levels configuration page (see page 63).
+Access to specific functions are controlled through the Privilege Levels configuration page.
 The default settings provide four access levels:

-- 1 Read access of port status and statistics. - 5 Read access of all system functions except for maintenance and debugging

-- 10 read and write access of all system functions except for maintenance and debugging - 15 read and write access of all system functions including maintenance and debugging.
+- 1 Read access of port status and statistics. - 5 Read access of all system functions except for maintenance and debugging - 10 read and write access of all system functions except for maintenance and debugging - 15 read and write access of all system functions including maintenance and debugging.